eliaskosunen/scnlib/README.md

 This library is the reference implementation of the ISO C++ standards proposal [P1729 "Text Parsing"](https://wg21.link/p1729).

-This branch (dev) targets v2, and is currently unstable.
+This branch (dev) targets v2.0.0, and is of pre-release quality.
-The master branch contains the latest stable version of the library, with a substantially different interface, and support for C++11 and C++14.
+The master branch contains the latest stable version (v1.1.2) of the library, with a substantially different interface, and support for C++11 and C++14.
+Although, that version is unlikely to get updates.

 ## Documentation